 - Garnish with fresh cilantro and fresh chopped pineapple.
 Enjoy!

 Chef Kirsten Helle set out to create a healthy new family legacy and lost over 100 pounds.
-She is a personal chef, nutrition consultant, recipe developer, cooking instructor and creator of a top Seattle food blog, Mesa de Vida.
+She is a personal chef, nutrition consultant, recipe developer, and cooking instructor.
 She also has a national menu planning service to help families bring healthier meals to their family table.
 Chef Kirsten was the winner of a cooking competition show on Food Network, facilitates the American Heart Association Puget Sound’s Go Red BetterU program, and has been featured on NBC, FOX, iHeart Radio, Northwest Wild Country, FIRST for Women and more.
 Find out more and get hundreds of healthy recipes to help you bring more life to your table at www.mesadevida.com.